msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

-# CSCI 466 PA2 - Reliable Data Transport (RDT)
+# CSCI 466 PA2 - Reliable Data Transmission (RDT)

 ## Instructions
 ### Due: 9/24/17 11:59PM

 Complete the following assignment in pairs, or groups of three.
-Submit your work on D2L into the "Programming Assignment 1" folder.
+Submit your work on D2L into the "Programming Assignment 2" folder.
 All partners will submit the same solution and we will only grade one solution for each group.